surveying-open-data-practices/Data-analysis/README.md

 # Scripts

 Due to the specific format of the data and manual data manipulation that needed to take place to correct small errors in the data, these scripts and functions are probably not directly transferrable to future versions of this survey.
-We hope however that the scripts will provide help for others wanting to do similar analysis and visualisations.
+However, we hope that the scripts will provide help for others wanting to do similar analyses and visualisations.

 The [scripts/readFilesCleanData.R](scripts/readFilesCleanData.R) file contain R instructions for cleaning the data and manipulating the data format to facilitate plotting.